 Shareholders invest in publicly traded companies for capital appreciation and income.
 There are two main ways in which a company returns profits to its shareholders – Cash Dividends and Share Buybacks.
 The reasons that drive the strategic decision on dividend vs share buyback differ from company to company and are based on several factors such as the company’s current stock price, its long-term vision, tax structure applicable to the company and its shareholders, the message the company wants to give the stakeholders, investment opportunities, etc.

 Before we analyze the decision-making process, let’s review the basics of both these terms:

 Dividends are distributed as part of the company’s after-tax profit.
 Cash-rich companies pay dividends to keep the shareholders’ interest in its stock and it is a common method of returning surplus cash to investors.
-This is also important for investors looking at regular cash flows, especially those who are dependent on them.
-Dividends received by shareholders are taxed differently and hence, becomes important from a tax planning point of view.
+This is also important for investors looking for regular cash flows, especially those who are dependent on them.
+Dividends received by shareholders are taxed differently and, hence, become important from a tax planning point of view.

 A share buyback is a process in which the company purchases its own shares from its shareholders and, thus, reduces the total number of shares outstanding in the company.
 The buyback price that is offered to shareholders is generally at a premium to the current market price, which incentivizes them to take part in the process.
 This process is especially useful when management feels that the company’s share price is undervalued and wants to push the price upward.
 Buybacks also allow the company to transfer surplus cash sitting idle on the balance sheet to its shareholders.